nkuysharp/learngit/readme.txt

-Git is a free version control system.
+Git is a distributed version control system.
+Git is a free software.